no triangle studios

 Bedroom opening to a steel-framed corner window over Brooklyn

-3D rendering of an Orson Williamsburg kitchen with walnut cabinetry, a marble backsplash, brass fixtures, and a caned island open to the living room
+3D rendering of an Orson Williamsburg kitchen with walnut Shaker cabinetry, Calacatta marble, a bespoke metal hood, and a caned island open to the living room

 3D rendering of the Orson Williamsburg kitchen island with three bar stools, globe pendant lights, and a marble waterfall countertop